Alexander Ellice (Royal Navy officer)

-Alexander Ellice (17911853) was a British naval officer, and for four years Member of Parliament for the constituency of Harwich, Essex.
+Alexander Ellice (3 October 1791 – 8 October 1853) was a British naval officer, and for four years Member of Parliament for the constituency of Harwich, Essex.
 He was thereafter Comptroller of the Steam Department at the Admiralty for a year.

 Biography

 Alexander Ellice was born 3 October 1791 in London, the son of the merchant and fur trader Alexander Ellice, and Ann Ellice (née Russell).
 In 1795, his father purchased the Seigneury of Villechauve from Michel Chartier de Lotbinière, Marquis de Lotbinière.
-His brothers include General Robert Ellice, and the politician and Hudson's Bay merchant Edward Ellice.
+His brothers included General Robert Ellice and the politician and Hudson's Bay merchant Edward Ellice.